ArguedJoker/sfia2/README.md

     <img width="600" height="400" src="">
 </p>

-Jira is a useful tool that was selected as it supports roadmapping requirements.
-It empowers the user to sketch out the big picture, communicate plans and enables to connect the overarching bigger roadmap goals between each individual and team to deadlines and daily tasks.
-It is great for Agile Methodologies and can be integrated with other applications such as teams for easier monitoring of progress which shows just how customisable it can be.
-This flexibility is probably its largest positive feature as different approaches can be accommodated and companies can still work in a positive and efficient manner.
 My first sprint was very successful as I was able to complete all of my tasks such as completing the risk assessment and I was able spend more time on learning Java.
 The second sprint lasted 2 weeks in which I have done a lot of coding of the application and have managed to complete the crud logic functionality on the backend.
 I am still currently in the process of making CRUD functionality available on the frontend, though I have been successful in create, read and delete functionality.

 [Back to Contents](#Contents)